-Most people with the MVP condition do not experience any symptoms.
-Unless a doctor discovers it during a routine physical checkup, it could go undetected.
+Most people with MVP do not experience mitral valve prolapse symptoms.
+Unless a doctor discovers it during a routine physical checkup, the mitral prolapse could go undetected.

-Listening with a stethoscope may reveal a click sound when the valve leaflets close improperly.
-A doctor could also detect a murmur, the sound of blood flowing back into the left atrium, the heart’s left upper chamber.
+Listening with a stethoscope may reveal a distinct click sound when the mitral valve leaflets don’t close properly.
+Your doctor could also detect a murmur, which is the sound of blood flowing back into the left atrium, the heart’s left upper chamber.

 In a small number of cases, mitral valve prolapse can be symptomatic and deadly, particularly if there is evidence of progressive regurgitation.
-Regurgitation tends to be mild and develop gradually but can sometimes progress quickly, triggering a sudden onset of acute symptoms and complications.
+Regurgitation tends to be mild and develop gradually.
+However, it can sometimes progress quickly, triggering a sudden onset of acute symptoms and complications.
 Patients who develop these should seek medical attention without delay.

 Note: Symptoms can be problematic even in patients with a mild mitral prolapse, especially when the symptoms first become evident.
 Prescription drugs, lifestyle changes, and other forms of treatment can help to keep them under control, though, and they are usually manageable.

 How do doctors identify the MVP click and murmur?